andyphilips/pss/README.md

 R package to perform bounds test for cointegration and perform dynamic simulations.

 ## Details
-`pss` is an `R` package to perform the Pesaran, Shin, and Smith (2001) bounds test for cointegration and perform dynamic simulations of the resulting output.
+`pss` is an R package to perform the Pesaran, Shin, and Smith (2001) bounds test for cointegration and perform dynamic simulations of the resulting output.

 Currently, only the bounds test function is operational (`pssbounds`); the dynamic function (`dynpss`) is still under development.
 For details on each of these programs, see http://andyphilips.github.io/pssbounds/ and http://andyphilips.github.io/dynpss/, respectively

-NOTE: This package is under development.
+:warning: This package is under development.
 If any bugs are found, please direct them to the authors.

 ## Download
 To download `pss`, you will need to obtain the `devtools` package and make a call from R to GitHub: